 Both vehicles spent a time on the S&M and the photograph shows the lorry coupled to one of the railmotors.
 Whilst this combination could be described as a ‘mixed’ train, it is more likely that on the day it was photographed the lorry was deputising for a failed railmotor.
 The (passenger) railmotor is one of the Ford vehicles.
 Just visible is the sliding door in its rear which allowed passage between two such vehicles when coupled together.
 Luggage was carried on the roof, hence the railings, but whether this actually occurred in practice is not known.
 Seating was wooden, in the Fords at least, and of the reversible type as used in tramcars.
 As if that wasn’t enough luxury, the railmotors are thought to have been heated by diverting engine exhaust through pipework within the saloon and then to atmosphere.
 Contemporary reports (and haters of the modern ‘Pacer’ DMUs take note) state the ride quality of the Colonel Stephens railmotors was atrocious.
 Nevertheless they did the job they were designed to do and provided a service where such would have been totally uneconomic with conventional rolling stock and steam locomotives.”

 The Wolseley-Siddley Railcar and the original trailer built from the LCC tram sit alongside each other on the Shropshire and Montgomeryshire Light Railway at Kinnerley, (c) Lens of Sutton.
 [1: p16]The Shapeways O-gauge body kit for the Wolseley-Siddeley Railcar!
 The Wolseley-Siddeley after its conversion to the second trailer car, seen at Kinnerley behind the diminutive Gazelle, (c) L.W.
 Perkins.
-An excellent view of Gazelle from within its second trailer car!
+An excellent view of Gazelle from within its first trailer car!
 The Wolseley-Siddeley trailer in its final guise as a permanent way hut on the Shropshire and Montgomeryshire Light Railway.

 - Stephen Garrett & John Scott-Morgan; Colonel Stephens Railmotors; Irwell Press, Caernarfon, 1995.